-However, with a greater understanding of the data discrepancies, marketers can develop strategies to minimise the mismatch and focus on delivering more value.
+However, with a greater understanding of the data discrepancies, advertisers can develop strategies to minimise the mismatch and focus on delivering more value.

 For this article, we’ll discuss: